-In this article, you’ll learn how stevia works, if stevia is keto-friendly, and how stevia extract compares to other sweeteners on the market like sugar alcohols.
-Read on.
+In this article, you’ll learn how stevia works, if stevia is keto-friendly, and how stevia extract compares to other sugar substitutes on the market.

-Hundreds of years ago, the natives of South America discovered a magical shrub in the jungle.
-The leaves had an incredibly sweet taste, and made for a pleasurable chew[*].
+Hundreds of years ago, the natives of South America discovered a leafy shrub in the jungle, with leaves that had an incredibly sweet taste[*].

 Decades later, in 1905, this shrub was classified as Stevia rebaudiana.
-The extract from this plant’s leaves would, in time, become known as stevia.
+The extract from this plant’s sweet leaf would, in time, become known as stevia.

-Today, people all over the world use stevia as a zero-calorie sweetener — and the US Food and Drug Administration (FDA) has classified high-purity stevia extracts under the title GRAS (generally recognized as safe)[*].
+Today, people all over the world use stevia as a zero-calorie sweetener — and the U.S. Food and Drug Administration (FDA) has classified high-purity stevia extracts as safe to consume[*].

 Pure stevia extract contains high levels of steviol glycosides — compounds responsible for both the sweetness and health benefits of stevia.
-Due to steviol glycosides, stevia is 200-300 times sweeter than the equivalent dose of table sugar[*].
+Because of these steviol glycosides, stevia is 200-300 times sweeter than the equivalent dose of table sugar[*].

-Compared to sugar production, stevia production requires 64% less carbon and 95% less water[*].
+Compared to regular sugar production, stevia production requires 64% less carbon and 95% less water[*].

-The stevia plant contains several steviol glycoside compounds that lend stevia its sweetening power.
+The stevia plant contains several steviol glycoside compounds that lend stevia leaf its sweetening power.
 These include[*]:

 - Rebaudioside A